-- The Regional District recognizes the important role played by Improvement Districts in providing community water and will liaise to ensure adequate quantity and quality of water is available for any future development. - 2.
-Where identified, groundwater recharge areas and well protection areas shall be protected through land use regulation and development permit area. - Except for agriculturally-designated lands, the Regional District does not support the drilling of wells for domestic purposes where community water services exist and have adequate capacity to meet reasonable domestic demand. - 2.4.
-In the absence of a groundwater protection bylaw that otherwise recommends such development, the creation of new parcels, serviced by private wells within community water services areas, is not supported. - 3-5.
-This Plan supports the comprehensive development of community sewer systems within the Rural Village Centres. - 4-6.
-This Plan supports provision of community sewer outside of Rural Village Ceentres where there is a threat to public health or the environment due to the wastewater management method being used. - 5-7.
-Provision of community water and sewer outside of Rural Village Centres is supported where necessary to achieve other objectives of this plan related to alternative forms of rural development, and where the small systems are not proposed to be owned by the Regional District.
-Implementation of this policy is subject to amendment ofto the Regional Growth Strategy. - 8.
-This Plan supports locating future community infrastructure only where it will have the least impact avoid disturbing to environmentally sensitive areas and will pose no negative impact on and the environment. - 6-9.
-This Plan supports establishing a mandatory septic maintenance program in all areas not served by community sewer system in order to protect the environment including surface, marine and ground water from contamination. - 7.
-The Regional District requires written confirmation from the area water utility that there is a sustainable quantity and quality of water supply available for any development to be considered.
+- 1. The Regional District recognizes the important role played by Improvement Districts in providing community water and will liaise to ensure adequate quantity and quality of water is available for any future development. - 2.
+Where identified, groundwater recharge areas and well protection areas shall be protected through land use regulation and development permit area. - 3.
+Except for agriculturally-designated lands, the Regional District does not support the drilling of wells for domestic purposes where community water services exist and have adequate capacity to meet reasonable domestic demand. - 4.
+In the absence of a groundwater protection bylaw that otherwise recommends such development, the creation of new parcels, serviced by private wells within community water services areas, is not supported. - 5.
+This Plan supports the comprehensive development of community sewer systems within the Rural Village Centres. - 6.
+This Plan supports provision of community sewer outside of Rural Village Centres where there is a threat to public health or the environment due to the wastewater management method being used. - 7.
+Provision of community water and sewer outside of Rural Village Centres is supported where necessary to achieve other objectives of this plan related to alternative forms of rural development, and where small systems are not proposed to be owned by the Regional District.
+Implementation of this policy is subject to amendment of the Regional Growth Strategy. - 8.
+This Plan supports locating future community infrastructure where it will have the least impact to environmentally sensitive areas and the environment. - 9.
+This Plan supports establishing a septic maintenance program in all areas not served by community sewer system in order to protect the environment including surface, marine and ground water from contamination.